moj-analytical-services/rpackage_training/README.md

 As with documenting data (see section 11 above) it is helpful to use Roxygen2 to document functions.
 Documentation of functions helps users to understand how they work, what arguments need to be given, and how the arguments need to be formatted.

 The documentation of functions is done within the same R script as the function itself - see [this example]( https://github.com/DCMSstats/eesectors/blob/master/R/year_sector_data.R) from the eesectors package.
 Looking at the first 41 rows you can see a title (one sentence), description, details including inputs, what is returned, some examples, and the @export which enables users to access the function when they load your package.
 Functions which are not marked with @export can be used by other functions inside the package, but aren't readily available for users directly.
+Where you see the syntax \code{} the contents of the {} will be regarded as code.

 The process is as follows: